Woad greeting cards

 Planting woad seeds

-The seed is sown thinly spaced in either March or November, in shallow drills or in seed trays, just covering the seed (see You-Tube video of seeds planted in drills in March 2007).
+The seed is sown thinly spaced in March, in shallow drills or in seed trays, just covering the seed (see You-Tube video of seeds planted in drills in March 2007).

 Woad seedlings